 I am a fully licensed Texas Chiropractor with a Certification in Chiropractic Spinal Trauma (C.C.S.T) and Certified with the Institute of Functional Medicine as an (IFMCP).
 To that end, I treat musculoskeletal & Functional Medicine issues within our scope.
 I do not treat visceral issues such as diabetes, hypothyroidism, infertility, schizophrenia, Parkinson’s, colic, diarrhea, asthma, or constipation as indicated above.
 I am licensed and responsible to guide my patients within my scope and refer out of my scope.

 NEW MEXICO CHIROPRACTIC PHYSICIAN SCOPE:

-The New Mexico Board of Chiropractic Examiners has a much broader scope of practice.?
+I am also a fully licensed New Mexico Chiropractor.
+The New Mexico Board of Chiropractic Examiners has a much broader scope of practice.
 Since it is beyond the scope of my website to compare and contrast Texas vs New Mexico, I will provide the link to the NMBCE for those interested.
 I am licensed to practice as a Chiropractic Physician in New Mexico.
 License: NM-DC2182